reframe-hpc/reframe/docs/config_reference.rst

    List of shell commands to be emitted before any commands that load the environment.

    .. versionadded:: 4.3.0

-.. py:attribute:: environments.sched_bind_options

-   :required: No
-   :default: ``[]``

-   List of scheduler options that are associated with this environment.
-   These options will be emitted in the job and build script.

-   .. versionadded:: 4.5.0

 .. py:attribute:: environments.cc